 Usually, on the 2nd Wednesday of the month, our St. Joseph Cathedral Knights of Columbus Council No. 13632 meets for dinner in the Parish Hall at 6:30 pm.
 Their regular monthly meeting then follows at 7 pm.
-THIS MONTH ONLY the Council will meet on the third Wednesday of the month, September 20.
+This month's meeting will be on November 8.

 Men who are practicing Catholics, especially those who are parishioners and friends of the Cathedral, are invited to join this wonderful fraternal group.
 They support each other with their prayers, and serve not only the Parish but also the wider community in many ways.